xiaosaiyao/epiregulon.benchmark/README.md

 - remove vignettes from .Rbuildignore
 - use atacseq_counts instead of atacseq_data
 - making gene names unique after concatenation of adata objects
+- path to cell-line specific chip-seq as a param to rmarkdown::render